Property Market Size and Property Types of Seniors Housing & Care

 How large is the seniors housing and care property market?

-Inclusive of market rate properties with at least 25 units/beds, there are currently about 3 million units at roughly 23,500 investment grade seniors housing and care properties in the United States.
-Nursing care beds account for roughly half of the 3 million national units and nursing care communities account for roughly 44% of the national properties.
-The total market capitalization of this investment seniors housing and care property market is estimated to be $409 billion as of December 31, 2019.
-Additional details of the number of properties and units that comprise the seniors housing and care property market can be found in the Section 1.1 of the NIC Investment Guide, Fifth Edition (Note that the 6th Edition of the NIC Investment Guide will be published and available in October 2020).
+Inclusive of market rate properties with at least 25 units/beds, there are currently about 3.15 million units at roughly 24,500 investment grade seniors housing and care properties in the United States.
+Nursing care beds account for roughly half of the 3.15 million national units and nursing care communities account for roughly 46% of the national properties.
+The total market capitalization of this investment seniors housing and care property market is estimated to be $475 billion as of December 31, 2019.
+Additional details of the number of properties and units that comprise the seniors housing and care property market can be found in the Section 1.1 of the NIC Investment Guide, Sixth Edition.

 What share of seniors lives in seniors housing and care properties?

 Based on 2019 estimates, over 18% of the 13.5 million households headed by persons at least 75 years old reside in seniors housing and care properties.
 The demand for seniors housing and care is driven mainly by three factors: seniors’ desire for the less demanding, more carefree lifestyle offered by independent living, seniors’ desire for the socialization afforded by a community of peers, or seniors’ need for the daily personal care services offered by assisted living, memory care, and nursing care properties.